-It doesn’t matter if you want to buy your first car, a second car, or if you just need a car which you would use every day.
-For all of these tasks the 6th generation VW Golf is a good, reliable and an affordable choice, BUT only if you know what to expect from the engines!
+It doesn’t matter if you want to buy your first car, a second car, or if you just need a car.
+For all of these tasks the 6th generation VW Golf is a good, reliable and an affordable choice BUT only if you choose the right engine!

-The interior of this Golf is a typical Golf interior, which means that:
+The interior of this Golf is a typical Golf interior, so:

-- -and lastly, the optional equipment list for this golf was pretty big so you can also find cars which are pretty well equipped
+- the optional equipment list for this golf was pretty big so you can also find cars which are pretty well equipped

 On the other side there are also some disadvantages like:

-- -occasionally there are cases of rattling sounds mostly from the B pillar area
+- cases of rattling sounds-mostly from the B pillar area

-- -and there are plenty of cars which are very poorly equipped (plastic steering wheel, basic front seats which are not very comfortable and zero other equipment)
+- and there are plenty of cars which are very poorly equipped (plastic steering wheel, basic front seats which are not comfortable and zero other equipment)

 Body, paintjob, rust protection

 Overall the body is protected well from the rust, however on cars used regularly on winter salty roads it’s definitely worth to check for rust on 3 places: